 That gives slope-intercept form and you can more easily graph it.

-jhartal asked: I'm a bit buffled by derivatives... like I know how to take the limit and use the various rules to calculate them, and also that they represent the slope of the tangent line at a particular point but I don't get how they are connected to the actual "y" values?
+jhartal said: I'm a bit buffled by derivatives... like I know how to take the limit and use the various rules to calculate them, and also that they represent the slope of the tangent line at a particular point but I don't get how they are connected to the actual "y" values?
 If the deriv. at point x = 3 of a function evaluates to 15 for example, does that mean that f(4) will be 15 units higher?
 Or that f(2) was 15 units smaller?
 Ugh.

 The derivative at a point has nothing to do with the y-values of the original function.
 The behavior at x-values always match up across derivatives though (for example, if there’s a change in concavity [inflection point] at a certain x-value, then you will able to see that that point actually has a change in concavity by looking at the graph).